Mandatory Reporting

 - A letter showing funding sources and the justification for requiring anonymity.

-Studies granted an exemption must provide the Department of Health with an annual report of the number of individuals informed of their HIV-positive status and receiving extensive counseling, as well as a report of compliance with state-mandated partner notification.
+Studies granted an exemption must provide the Utah Department of Health and Human Services with an annual report of the number of individuals informed of their HIV-positive status and receiving extensive counseling, as well as a report of compliance with state-mandated partner notification.

 Please contact the IRB Office at (801) 581-3655 or irb@hsc.utah.edu for additional guidance.